The Current Best — and Possibly the Only — DAC You Will Ever Need

 ADAT Support

-The ADAT capability on the optical input is a genuine differentiator that sets the E50 II apart from most desktop DACs in this bracket.
-The optical input features intelligent automatic detection — the E50 II recognises whether it is receiving an S/PDIF or ADAT signal without manual switching, supporting ADAT at 44.1kHz–192kHz.
-The app gives you full control over ADAT channel selection and format, which means the E50 II can slot into more complex studio-style setups where multi-channel digital routing is part of the workflow — not a common consideration at $199.
+The ADAT capability on the optical input is a fairly unique feature at this price point.
+The E50 II automatically recognises whether it is receiving an S/PDIF or ADAT signal and supports ADAT at 44.1kHz–192kHz.
+The app also gives you control over ADAT channel selection and format, which makes the E50 II more useful in studio-style setups than most $199 DACs.

 Parametric EQ

-The ten-band parametric EQ is one of the E50 II’s most compelling capabilities, and the app implementation is excellent.
-Each band gives you full control over frequency, gain, and Q factor, with independent adjustment for left and right channels — meaning you can correct channel imbalances alongside tonal response.
-The EQ works at the DAC level rather than inside a playback application, so it applies universally regardless of source: Spotify, Tidal, a media server, or a Bluetooth stream all pass through the same filter chain.
+The ten-band parametric EQ is one of the E50 II’s most useful features.
+Each band gives you control over frequency, gain, and Q factor, with independent adjustment for left and right channels.
+Because the EQ works at the DAC level rather than inside a playback app, it applies across sources: Spotify, Tidal, a media server, or a Bluetooth stream all pass through the same filter chain.
+The E50 II stores three EQ configurations on-device, and all three remain available without a phone connection.
+You can select EQ1, EQ2, EQ3, or EQ off directly from the remote or setup menu.

 Settings and Advanced Controls

-The settings and advanced screens complete a remarkably thorough app experience.
+The settings and advanced screens are where the app starts to feel genuinely useful.
 Display brightness, output coupling mode, preamp versus fixed line-out switching, and gain configuration are all accessible without navigating cryptic front-panel menus.
-The C1 and C2 remote buttons add a further layer of convenience: press and hold either for three seconds to save your full current configuration — input, output, PEQ selection, gain, decoding mode — then recall it with a single press.
-For listeners who switch regularly between, say, a headphone amplifier setup and powered monitors, this removes the friction of reconfiguring the unit each time.
+The C1 and C2 remote buttons add another useful touch: press and hold either for three seconds to save your current configuration, then recall it with a single press.
+For listeners who switch between a headphone amplifier and powered monitors, this removes a lot of friction.

 Sound Impressions